fresnostate-library/displaycase/README.md

 - Ensure that the Apache server is [configured to use](https://httpd.apache.org/docs/2.4/howto/htaccess.html) **.htaccess** files.
 - Create a sub-directory in the Apache webroot.
 (For example, you could name it "displaycase".)
 - Copy the contents of this code repository, both files and folders, into this new directory.
-- Update the **.htaccess**  file with the correct "[RewriteBase](https://www.oreilly.com/library/view/apache-the-definitive/0596002033/re127.html)" value, which is the path from web root.
+- Rename and update the **.htaccess**  file with the correct "[RewriteBase](https://www.oreilly.com/library/view/apache-the-definitive/0596002033/re127.html)" value, which is the path from web root.
 (If following our suggestions, this value would be "displaycase".)
 - Complete the configuration process by inserting accurate values in the "configuration.php" settings file.
 (There are hints contained within that file.)
 - Activate the "include" files, found in "assets/includes", by removing the "-dist" from the file extension.